ivan-kleshnin/react-fundamentals-course/README.md

 # Course "React Fundamentals"

 The program is designed for self learning individuals or to be used as a part of learning with a mentor.
 The course is practice-oriented as we believe it's the best way to learn for most students.
-The content is WIP.
+The content is WIP 🚧

+The program is split on sections which include the following parts:

+- Theory
+- Questions
+- Practice
+- Bonus Questions
+- Bonus Practice

+You're expected to move through this in order.
+Start from Theory giving it a couple of reads.
+Self-check yourself with Questions, then Practice implementing projects or solving other tasks.
+Move back to Theory as necessary.
+Compare your solutions with ours at the end of each section.

+Bonus parts are optional and you'll find them more challenging.

-## Introduction
+## Learning Advices

-### Learning Sequences
+### Roadmap

 The content largely represents [part 4.2](https://raw.githubusercontent.com/ivan-kleshnin/frontend-mindmaps/master/intern.png) from the "Frontend/React Intern" roadmap.
 But the point to note is that all of the following learning sequences are possible